The Low FODMAP Diet for IBS, SIBO, and Chronic Digestive Symptoms

 Leaky gut and post-infectious gut dysfunction

-In IBS and SIBO, digestion often slows, allowing fermentable carbohydrates to remain in the gut longer.
-This creates an optimal environment for bacterial fermentation and symptom flares (2)(3).
+In IBS and SIBO, intestinal motility is often impaired, allowing fermentable carbohydrates to remain in the gut longer.
+This prolonged exposure increases bacterial fermentation, gas production, and symptom flares (2)(3).

-Food reactions often intensify when the intestinal barrier is compromised, making gut repair as important as dietary modification.
+When the intestinal barrier is compromised, food reactions tend to intensify, making gut repair and microbiome regulation as important as dietary modification when applying a low FODMAP strategy.

-The Low FODMAP Diet for IBS and IBD
+Does the Low FODMAP Diet Help IBS and IBD?

-The strongest evidence for the low FODMAP diet exists in IBS.
-Multiple studies demonstrate significant reductions in bloating, abdominal pain, and overall symptom severity when high-FODMAP foods are reduced (4)(5).
+The strongest and most consistent evidence for the low FODMAP diet exists in irritable bowel syndrome (IBS).
+Multiple randomized and controlled studies demonstrate meaningful reductions in bloating, abdominal pain, gas, and overall symptom severity when high-FODMAP foods are reduced (4)(5).

-Because of this success, researchers have explored the low FODMAP diet in IBD.
-Current evidence suggests that while the diet does not reduce intestinal inflammation, it may improve functional symptoms such as gas, bloating, abdominal pain, and fatigue (6).
+Because of these outcomes, researchers have also examined the role of a low FODMAP diet in inflammatory bowel disease (IBD).
+Current evidence indicates that while the diet does not reduce intestinal inflammation or alter disease activity, it may improve functional symptoms such as bloating, gas, abdominal pain, and fatigue in some individuals (6).

-In one analysis of nine studies involving IBD patients, symptom improvement was observed in these areas, though inflammatory markers and disease activity remained unchanged (7).
-A small pediatric study also demonstrated symptom reduction in most children following a low FODMAP intervention (8).
+In one analysis of nine studies involving patients with IBD, improvements were observed in functional gastrointestinal symptoms, while inflammatory markers and objective disease measures remained unchanged (7).
+A smaller pediatric study similarly reported symptom reduction in most children following a low FODMAP intervention (8).

 The Low FODMAP Diet and Celiac Disease